-We are just a few weeks out from “Decision 2012.”
-And with my plug last month for making sure you’re registered to vote, you may think I’ve still got the Election in my frontal lobe – and tis true, tis true my friends.
-But when you’ve also got a pre-schooler at home and it’s “Baby’s First Halloween,” there are plenty of decisions outside of ballot casting that are taking our time.
-And with Hallow’s Eve approaching, our big decision means what to be for Halloween!
+When you’ve got a pre-schooler at home and it’s “Baby’s First Halloween,” there are plenty of decisions that are taking our time.
+With Hallow’s Eve approaching, our big decision means what to be for Halloween!

 Last year, around this time we talked about options for a Greener Halloween.
 I was overwhelmed and enthused with all the responses and suggestions for greener trick-or-treating.
 We ended up passing out fruit leather, glow-sticks and apples picked from a friend’s farm.
 It was kind of a made-in=China-meets-local motif, though I’m happy to report we ran out of apples.
 Three cheers for healthy choices from our next generation!